-Portstewart Strand Golf Hole 1: Considered one of the best opening holes in golf, the tee box offers a beautiful view of the Northern Ireland course.
-The hole itself is a downhill dogleg right around a forest of gorse.
-There are no bunkers and none are needed with long grasses and mounding providing plenty of trouble on both sides of the hole from tee to green.
+Portstewart Strand Golf Hole 1: Considered one of the best opening holes in golf, the tee box offers a beautiful view of the Northern Ireland course and the North Atlantic.
+The hole itself is a tight, downhill, dogleg right around a forest of gorse.
+Any shot too far right off tee is either dead or leaves a blind shot over the gorse mountain.
+Of course, going left is safer, but leaves a much longer shot to the green from there.
+There are absolutely no bunkers on the entire hole and none are needed with long grasses and mounding providing plenty of trouble on both sides of the hole from tee to green.

 Portstewart Strand Golf Hole 2: This short par four is nestled up against massive dunes to the left.
 With the elevated tees, the hole is clearly visible, save the left third of the fairway.
 The approach is uphill to a green right up against the biggest dune.
 The putting surface is small and narrow.

 Portstewart Strand Golf Hole 5: From the elevated tee, the view is beautiful with dunes to the left and the river to the right.
 The hole itself is very long with two great shots needed to score well.
 The green is over 50 yards deep and has tiers.
 To reach it, the shot must find its way between two sentinel dunes.